 Furthermore, a Department of Sustainable Development was established within the Office of the Prime Minister of Romania.
 The department is responsible for strengthening the national institutional framework for SDG implementation, and a number of measures have been taken in this regard.
 At the level of the Government of Romania, the Interdepartmental Committee on Sustainable Development is one of the key institutions for policy coherence.
 The committee comprises ministers and is headed by the Prime Minister.

 With regard to the VNR exercise in general, Mr. Borbély considered the VNRs a very good tool.
 In follow-up to the VNRs, a proper monitoring system is crucial to track progress and policy impact.
 For countries presenting a second VNR, a feedback loop between the two exercises could be a good opportunity to highlight progress and to avoid the repetition of previously reported data.
 The 2020 HLPF will be an opportunity to take stock of the VNR process so far and to take decisions for the next cycle.
-This should also include decisions on those targets of the 2030 Agenda that are expiring in 2020.
+This should also include decisions on those targets of the 2030 Agenda that have a 2020 timeline.
+Among them are 12 targets that integrate biodiversity and which were adapted from Aichi Biodiversity Targets.
+Decisions on those 2020 targets should be made in synergy with Post 2020 Global Biodiversity Framework, whose development is currently underway under the Convention on Biological Diversity.
+Evidence from IPBES 6 stresses that if urgent action on nature is not taken, then it will have severe impacts on humanity’s ability to achieve the SDGs.

 On behalf of Switzerland, Mr. Ducrest affirmed that the national VNR process has allowed to identify specific challenges in implementing the SDGs and possible solutions to address them.
 Firstly, sustainable development is not a specific policy sector in the exclusive competence of one minister.
 The VNR process leads to an exchange of experiences, lessons learned, and fosters new partnerships.
 It brings ministries to the table to discuss the state of implementation of the 2030 Agenda in their own policy sectors.
 This exchange should even go further and ministries should decide together about the maximization of co-benefits and the management of trade-offs between different policies and interests.
 This includes questions such as the right balance between trade and environment or between agriculture and biodiversity.